|Posted by tarastoyland on September 7, 2019 at 6:20 PM|

 |Posted by tarastoyland on August 22, 2019 at 3:15 PM|

 This past spring I had a set of 4 girls that were going off to kindergarten in the next school year.
-They did their kindergarten screening test and one parent said that their daughter knew the letter sounds but not the names.
-So when she was shown an S she made the s sound instead of saying it was an S. Obviously she knew the letter by sight and the sound it made but she needed to know the name too.
+They did their kindergarten screening test and one parent said that their daughter knew the letter sounds bu...Read Full Post »

 I love art.
 I actually was an art teacher at a school for two years.
 I have a minor in art and an art education endorsement.
 I love to do art, I love to look at (most) art, I love how there are great stories behind famous art, I love to do artsy things.

 I also firmly believe that art can be used to teach almost every concept there is in early childhood education.
-It can tie the curriculum together, it can make all the parts of a lesson become solidly formed in the child's mind.
+It can tie the curriculum together, it can make all the parts of a lesson become solidly form...Read Full Post »

 *We started today by watching a Kid's Songs video about the circus.
 While we watched we listed what we saw, heard and what we would have smelled, touched and tasted.

 We also learned that unicycle means one wheeled because uni means one.
 We made our own unicyclists.

 Then we popped popcorn and talked about why it popped (it has a tiny drop of water in it and the heat made the water expand then burst).
 We sand a fun popcorn song tha...Read Full Post »

 |Posted by tarastoyland on June 7, 2015 at 3:15 PM|